-During the financial year, the Audit Committee received internal audit reports presented by the outsourced internal audit function that contain the findings, priority rating, risks/implications, root causes, recommendations and agreed management action plans for the internal audits performed based on the approved internal audit plan.
+During the financial year, the Audit Committee received internal audit reports presented by the outsourced internal audit function that contain the findings, priority rating, risks/implications, root causes, recommendations and agreed on management action plans for the internal audits performed based on the approved internal audit plan.
 Aside from reporting on the audit findings, the status of implementation of the agreed management action plans for previous internal audit findings were also reported to the Audit Committee for its review.

-During the same meetings, the progress of the approved internal audit plan was presented to the Audit Committee for their review and revision of the internal audit focus and scope, if deemed necessary by the Audit Committee based on the risk consideration.
-In addition, the outsourced internal audit function reported to the Audit Committee, through progress update report, the resources, experience, competency and continuous professional development of the outsourced internal audit function for its review on adequacy.
+During the same meetings, the progress of the approved internal audit plan was presented to the Audit Committee for their review.
+In addition, the outsourced internal audit function reported to the Audit Committee, through a progress update report, the resources, experience, competency and continuous professional development of the outsourced internal audit function for its review on adequacy.